 The aggregate recession model probability estimate remained decreased from 0.1% to 0.0% in November.
 According to the model, the probability that the U.S. is currently in a recession is extremely remote.

 The peak-trough model forecasts are different from the recession model and are much more responsive.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.

 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

-I completed a similar historical regression analysis using the "Buffett Indicator", which is the ratio of equity market capitalization to GDP.
-The correlation is not quite as strong, but is still very significant (-0.74).
-The Buffett Indicator regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is significantly negative (-4.8%), with an expected drawdown in that 10-year period of almost 60% (-54%) (from 12/1/2018 levels).
+The "Buffett Indicator" regression model currently indicates that the expected annual price return of the S&P 500 index for the next 10 years is materially negative (-5.3%), with an expected drawdown in that 10-year period of 56% (from 12/1/2019 levels).